 Many cultures across the globe believe in sleeping on the floor.
 If you look at the western world, you usually notice people sleeping in a big comfy bed with large pillows.
 However, many US states have adopted the culture of sleeping on the floor.
 Some people say it helps them to keep their posture straight and helps manage lower back pain in older adults.

 As mentioned before, many people agree that sleeping on the floor is beneficial for them.
-Other people say it makes a difference to their posture.
+Other people say that sleeping on firm surfaces makes a difference to their posture.
 Let’s see how sleeping on the floor can be helpful for you.

 Soft surfaces let your spine bend or curve easily, whereas hard surfaces help them stay straight.
 When you sleep on a hard surface like the floor, your spine is forced to remain in a straight line.

 One of the strongest reasons people sleep on the floor is to soothe back pain.
 It helps with the alignment of the spine.
-However, according to research, many people complain that sleeping on the floor increases body pain over time, which means that you have to feel comfortable before deciding to sleep on the floor.
+However, according to research, many people complain that sleeping on the floor or hard sleeping surfaces increases body pain over time, which means that you have to feel comfortable before deciding to sleep on the floor.

 Sciatica is the pain that happens when nerves that run from your lower back to your leg are disturbed.
 Sciatica pain can be relieved by sleeping on a hard mattress or floor.
 So, if you want to get rid of this pain, consider sleeping on a hard mattress or switch to the floor altogether.

 The body’s weight is evenly distributed, so there’s less pressure on your spine, lumbar, shoulders, and hips.
-This allows the blood to flow easily through the body.
+Floor sleeping allows the blood to flow easily through the body.

 While many people find it beneficial, others complain about developing body pain issues if they sleep on the floor.
 Let’s take a look at the disadvantages of sleeping on the floor.

 The floor has many allergens that can affect sleep quality.
 People who suffer from allergies might find an increase in their allergic reactions as the floor might not be as clean and hygienic as a mattress.

 While some people find sleeping on the floor comforting, it could be problematic for others.
 The floor could be too hard for sensitive individuals making it hard for the body to adjust.
 Here one can try sleeping on a firmer mattress, a memory foam mattress, a sleeping bag or a futon instead of the floor.